nisheshnath-spec/OnshapeMCP/README.md

 ## Getting Started

-This repository contains a simple echo server example that demonstrates FastMCP capabilities.
+This repository contains the Onshape MCP for agent-aided CAD design.

 ### Files
-- `echo.py` - A simple MCP server that echoes back your messages
+- `onshape.py` - A simple MCP server that echoes back your messages

 ### Deployment